 For the latest information about telehealth policy and services, visit the Medicaid Telehealth Expansion webpage.

-As of March 1, 2020, as part of the temporary telehealth policy, any service that can be delivered over the phone with the same quality and effectiveness as an in-person service can be provided by phone (audio-only).
+Some services can be delivered over the phone with the same quality and effectiveness as an in-person service.
+These services can be provided by phone (audio-only).
+Your provider will let you know which type of technology is right for your appointment.

 When your signature or the signature of your representative is required, handwritten or electronic signatures are acceptable.
 If a handwritten signature is specified, an electronic signature will not be accepted.